skippyr/skippyr/README.md

 ## ❡ About
 Hello, I'm [skippyr](https://github.com/skippyr)!

-A low-level software engineer who enjoys building things from scratch — especially in Zig, the language I love most.
-I code cross-platform software with unique designs and memorable user experiences.
-My libraries are crafted to be lightweight, efficient, and above all, to make programming enjoyable for other developers — that's why I put care into every API, naming convention, and interaction.
+A low-level software engineer who enjoys building purposeful things from scratch — especially in Zig, my primary development language.
+I code cross-platform software with unique designs and unforgetable experiences at their hearts.
+My libraries are crafted to be lightweight, efficient, and above all, to make programming enjoyable for other developers — that's why I put care into every single API, naming convention, and interaction.

-Outside of coding, I have an odd fondness for My Little Pony and Dragons — interests that add a bit of fun, cuteness and magic to everyday.
+Outside of coding, I have an odd and unexplained fondness for My Little Pony and Dragons — interests that add a bit of fun, cuteness and magic to every of my life.

 <p align="center">